 String 4 – H02J7/0044 AND electrical AND charger

-As a final note, I would recommend that even before typing in your search string, think from the perspective of a patent drafter or an inventor as to how a particular concept could be written.
+I would recommend that even before typing your search string, think from the perspective of patent drafting.
+Think about how a particular concept could be written.
 There are multiple ways in which a concept can be articulated and sentences can be formed in a patent application.
-If you can spend some time thinking on various ways in which a patent application can be written, forming strings would be just a matter of typing out these alternative ways.
+If you can spend some time thinking on such ways, forming strings would just mean typing out these alternative ways.